THE ULTIMATE GUIDE TO MANAGING REMOTE WORKERS

 Seamless communications – such as mobile apps, integration with enterprise applications and click-to-call functionality, to name a few – provide business owners with a powerful advantage.
 By providing these tools, they reinforce the idea that employees are always in touch.
 A variety of mobile apps allow users not only to communicate with each other, but also to handle a variety of nuts-and-bolts issues that once required a chat with your HR person and the filing of multiple forms.

 For example, a number of small business HR apps allow remote employees to submit time-off requests, check their latest pay stub and see how much vacation time they’ve banked.
+It’s very similar to what you’d do if you had access to outsourced hr solutions within your business.
+But when it comes to remote working, it can be done just as easily through an HR app.
 They can ask simple questions through a text message or participate in a video conference with their manager and HR if a more complex issue arises.

 How to Motivate Remote Workers